p3-insta485-clientside

 A cleanup function is called every time the component unmounts or re-renders.
 In the cleanup function, we can add logic to ignore the response to a stale request.

-2. List re-renders, setting the ignore variable in effect #1 to true and starting a request for "aa" in effect #2.
+2. List re-renders, setting ignore = true for effect #1 and starting a request for “aa” in effect #2.

 Pitfall: Failure to implement the Fetch-and-ignore idiom may result in a race condition.